ibrahim-kocyigit/kocyigit-dsml/01_theory/01_linear_algebra/perform_pca.md

 By following these steps, you ensure that PCA is applied correctly and effectively.
 Standardization prevents bias, PCA reduces dimensionality, cumulative variance helps you decide how many components to retain, and visualization helps you interpret the results.
 Skipping any of these steps can lead to suboptimal or misleading results.

-Let me know if you’d like to dive deeper into any of these concepts! 😊